 Packing of food:

-Continental of Chinese food always carried in plastic bags rather in recycle paper.
-On the other hand, when we order Indian Chicken Biryani then it is properly packed in the container.
-The volume of ordering makes practically difficult for small vendors to pack every Chinese noodle order in plastic bags.
+Continental Chinese food always carried in plastic bags instead of recycling paper.
+On the other hand, when we order Indian Chicken Biryani, then it is packed correctly in the container.
+The volume of orders makes it practically tricky for small vendors to pack every Chinese noodle order in plastic bags.

-Quality of food: A common local street cuisine in Chinese triple chicken noodle.
-This cuisine contains omelet, deep fried noodle and saute fried noddle.
-Since this dish is made from deep fried ingredients, it will always contain lot of oil.
-This makes presumption that Chinese food is always deep fried or excessively oily.
+Famous local street cuisine in Chinese triple chicken noodle.
+This cuisine contains omelet, deep-fried noodle, and saute fried noddle.
+Since this dish happens from deep-fried ingredients, it will always hold a lot of oil.
+It creates the presumption that Chinese food is still deep-fried or excessively oily.
 So who says, “No way, Indian restaurant Indian restaurant is never bad,” well it’s my mom.

-You don’t expect a guy walking to your door or table with coat and jacket in a country like India.
-International countries have strong dress code and hence when you watch them on Television delivering the food to table they are always well suit up.
-But when you take a delivery at your home or a table in Indian restaurant, he or she is always is some wrong dress sense.
-Only few metropolitan places where there are lot of foreign visitors, only those places we would see waiters with some dress code.
+We don’t expect a waiter is wearing a coat and approaching you in a country like India.
+Foreign countries have robust dress code, and hence when you watch them on Television delivering the food to the table, they are always well suited up.
+But when you take delivery at your home or a meal in an Indian restaurant, he or she is still is some wicked dress sense.
+Only a few metropolitan places where there are a lot of foreign visitors, only those places we would see waiters with some dress code.

 Cost of the food:

-At any Indian average town, cost of the Chicken lollipop is Rs200 per 6 pieces.
-Chicken lollipop is most commonly savored Chinese delicacy in India.
+At any Indian average town, the price of the Chicken lollipop is Rs200 per 6 pieces.
+Chicken lollipop is the most commonly savored Chinese delicacy in India.
 But if you get Chicken Biryani, it will cost you around Rs400.
 The difference is not definitely in quantity.
-In fact, we get more food quantity in chicken lollypop than Chicken Biryani.
+We get more food quantity in chicken lollypop than Chicken Biryani.
 The difference is the mindset.
-Since chicken Biryani sounds some royal dish, every Indian restaurant charge it at exorbitant price.
-In addition to that, Majority of the places you will not find chicken biryani with lot of food color instead of real masalas.
+Since chicken Biryani sounds some royal dish, every Indian restaurant charges it at an exorbitant price.
+In addition to that, the Majority of the places you will not find chicken biryani with a lot of food color instead of real masalas.

 Time to cook:

-A typical Chinese food at any Indian street vendor or restaurant, you will get the dish within 10 minutes of ordering.
-But same would be different for Indian cuisine.
-So, we tend to get into the assumption that Chinese food is a fast food with no real nutrient value because it is available in such a less amount of time.
+Typical Chinese food at any Indian street vendor or restaurant, you will get the dish within 10 minutes of ordering.
+But the same would be different for Indian cuisine.
+So, we tend to get into the assumption that Chinese food is fast food with no real nutrient value because it is available in such a less amount of time.

 Taste of food: